Community Standards for Living on Campus

 6. Apartment residents are not permitted to have gas grills.

-7. The following appliances are not allowed in the residence halls: Hotplates, toaster ovens/toasters, hot pots, George Foreman grills, electric skillets or any appliances without a thermostat/automatic shutoff
+7. The following appliances are not allowed in the residence halls: Hotplates, toaster ovens/toasters, hot pots, George Foreman grills, electric skillets or any appliances without a thermostat/automatic shutoff.
+Small appliances that are UL certified are allowed in East, Faraday, Ellsworth/Fuller in the kitchen areas.

 8. The residence halls at WPI are considered a smoke-free environment.
 Smoking is not permitted in common areas or individual student rooms.